The Journey Starts Here

 How does the healing process work?

-Remember, everyone’s experience with grief is unique, so it’s important to find what works best for you.
+Remember, everyone’s experience with hurt is unique, so it’s important to find what works best for you.
 But it involves acknowledging your pain, seeking support, and taking proactive steps toward recovery.
 Healing is a journey that requires patience, self-compassion, and determination.
 Embrace each small victory along the way and remember that true healing comes from within, one step at a time.
-Finding meaningful ways to remember and honor the person you’ve lost can help keep their memory alive.
+Finding meaningful ways to heal is about understanding what happened to you, and how it shaped you.
 Along this path, you may encounter setbacks and face difficult challenges that test your resolve.

 Why should I consider attending a group?

 It’s vital to stay connected with your support network, whether that includes friends, family, Groups or professional help.
-Grief can be a complex and overwhelming experience.
-Support groups help normalize the grieving process by acknowledging its ups and downs, stages, and challenges.
+Hurt and Grief can be a complex and overwhelming experience.
+Support groups help normalize the healing process by acknowledging the ups and downs, stages, and challenges.
 This normalization reduces feelings of confusion and uncertainty.
-If you find that grief is overwhelming or interfering significantly with your daily life, it might be helpful to seek the guidance of a mental health professional
+Choosing how you want to move forward can be overwhelming or even interfere significantly with your daily life, so can be helpful to seek the guidance and support from others who have found a healthy way to navigate these feelings.

 How does culture affect our healing?